sterlenjohnson/Headless-LMStudio-Server/README.md

 ## ⚙ Step 2: The Run Script (Headless Engine)

 This wrapper script launches the extracted AppImage binary using `xvfb-run`.
 This is what the Systemd service will execute.

+If you copied the script from the repository in Step 1, it's already in place at `/opt/lmstudio/lmstudio-run.sh`.
+Otherwise, create it manually:

 **Create:** `/opt/lmstudio/lmstudio-run.sh`